How to Read Nutrition Labels Like a Pro

 How to Read “% Daily Value”

 This figure helps you evaluate whether there is a little or a lot of a nutrient in what you are about to consume.
 For instance, a 10 per cent daily value (DV) of fibre means one serving of that food provides 10 per cent of the fibre you should consume in one day.
-The quick rule is, five per cent DV or less is a little, and 15 per cent DV or more is a lot.
+According to Health Canada,the quick rule is, five per cent DV or less is a little, and 15 per cent DV or more is a lot.
 (So look for less than five per cent for something like sodium but over 15 per cent or something like fibre.)
 Daily values for carbohydrates, total fat, saturated fat and trans fat are based on a 2,000-calorie-a-day diet.
 Daily values for the remaining nutrients apply to most people, regardless of caloric needs.

 In Canada, calories and 13 core nutrients are always listed in the same descending order.
 The number of calories enumerated lets you know how much energy you will derive from one serving of this food.
 Keeping the 2,000-calorie-a-day guideline in mind, factor in how many servings of this particular food you should reasonably consume.